Get answers to common questions about fully managed LLC co-ownership.

 Can Pacaso raise monthly operating expenses?

 All operating expenses are passed through at cost, and all cost statements are available to owners upon request.
 Pacaso cannot increase its fees without cause.
 As the LLC manager, we will only increase what is collected from owners as necessary to cover a change in household expenses (e.g., an increase in insurance rates).

-Does the Pacaso management fee go up each year?
+Does the Pacaso program management fee go up each year?

-No, our management fee is a fixed $99 per month.
+No, our program management fee is a fixed $99 per month.

 Can Pacaso make changes to the owner operating agreement?